OdeStaples/angular18-http-demo/README.md

 - For angular, Install all the required packages using the command `npm install`
 - To serve the angular application, use the command `npm start`

 # Usages

-  - This project contains the usage of http client, interceptors, signals, app-wide error handling and rxjs operators in angular
+- This project contains the usage of http client, interceptors, signals, app-wide error handling and rxjs operators in angular.